-This policy was adopted by the approved provider of Botany Park Preschool on 3rd May 2023.
+This policy was adopted by the approved provider of Botany Park Preschool in February 2025.

-REVIEW DATE: MAY 2026
+REVIEW DATE: FEBRUARY 2028

 ATTACHMENT 1.
 National Practices for Early Childhood Road Safety Education

 The National Practices for Early Childhood Road Safety Education have been developed by early childhood education and road safety experts across Australia and New Zealand.
 The eight national practices are based on research and are aligned with the Early Years Learning Framework (EYLF V2, 2022).